M.F.A. Thesis Guidelines

 The semester before you plan to graduate, you must fill out and file a Petition for Advancement to Graduate Candidacy.
 The deadlines are usually the first day of April (for December graduation) and the first day of October (for May graduation).
 Check GAPE’s deadlines page for the most current dates.

-At the beginning of your final semester, you need to file an Application for Award of Master's Degree form.
+At the beginning of your final semester, you need to apply online for Award of Master's Degree.
 The deadlines for this are usually in mid-February (for May graduation) and mid-September (for December graduation).
 Again, check with GAPE to be sure you have the right date.